AbeniDatta/SQL/README.md

 # SQL
-Basic SQL code to create a table and perform different operations on it
+Basic SQL code to create a table and perform different operations on it.